archethic-foundation/libjs/README.md

 ### Using the network without WalletRPC

-This library aims to provide a easy way to interact with Archethic network.
+This library aims to provide an easy way to interact with Archethic network.

 ```js